bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 See [the reference](https://docs.reflag.com/supported-languages/browser-sdk/globals#toolbaroptions) for details.

-## Qualitative feedback on beta features
+## Qualitative feedback on beta flags

 Reflag can collect qualitative feedback from your users in the form of a [Customer Satisfaction Score](https://en.wikipedia.org/wiki/Customer_satisfaction) and a comment.

 ### Automated feedback collection

-The Reflag Browser SDK comes with automated feedback collection mode enabled by default, which lets the Reflag service ask your users for feedback for relevant features just after they've used them.
+The Reflag Browser SDK comes with automated feedback collection mode enabled by default, which lets the Reflag service ask your users for feedback for relevant flags just after they've used them.

 > [!NOTE]
 > To get started with automatic feedback collection, make sure you've set `user` in the `ReflagClient` constructor.